schoenemeyer/CPUvsGPU-Performance-Test/README.md

-For this example we assume you have installed python and tensorflow correctly on the plaform
+For this example we assume you have installed python and tensorflow correctly on the plaform.
+For this benchmark I used these versions
-Python 2.7.12
+- Python 2.7.12
+- Keras 2.2.4
-Tensorflow 1.12.0
+- Tensorflow 1.12.0 (Intel)  and 1.10.0 (for AMD)

 # CPUvsGPU-Performance-Test